wellcomecollection/docs/rfcs/054-improving-concept-source-ids/README.md

 That combination of types, along with the identifier value is then mapped to a canonical id in the id minter.

-Because the determination of both type and identifier type is imperfect (particularly in Sierra data), this can lead to Concepts either being duplicated or omitted from the Concepts API.
+Because the determination of both type and identifier type is imperfect (particularly in Sierra data), this can lead to Concepts either being duplicated or omitted in the Concepts API.

 Improvements to the extraction of type and identifier type information are needed, and ultimately, a new approach for minting canonical ids from authoritative identifiers may be needed.